Electric Vehicle Fleet and Charging Infrastructure Planning: Achieving Optimal Performance

 \subsubsection{State Space}

-For every trip request, our policy must be able to identify the $d$ closest vehicles and, crucially, select the one with the highest SoC.
-In turn, a description of the state of the system must include a detailed record of the fleet's SoC.
-However, tracking the continuous SoC's changes of each vehicle leads to an intractable model and, therefore, we use a different state description that keeps track of the number of vehicles that can fulfill a certain number of trip requests at any given time.
+Our policy must identify the $d$ closest vehicles for each trip request and select the one with the highest SoC.
+Therefore, tracking the system state requires a detailed record of the fleet's SoC.
+Since monitoring individual vehicles' continuous SoC changes is intractable, we instead track the number of vehicles able to fulfill a specific number of trip requests at any time.
 We accomplish this in three steps.
 We first introduce admission control to obtain an upper bound on the time a vehicle spends driving per customer, i.e., we upper bound $1/\mu(t)$.
 In turn, we obtain an upper bound on SoC spent per customer served, i.e., $r_d/\mu(t)$.
-Then, we introduce a modified system in which the SoC spent per trip is given by this upper bound.
-This enables us to discretize the SoC of each EV as the SoC spent per trip is constant.
+Then, we introduce a modified system in which the SoC spent per trip is given by this upper bound, enabling us to discretize the SoC of each EV.
 Finally, our state space representation relies on this discretization to count the number of vehicles idling, charging, or busy that can fulfill a given number of trip requests.